 Chris started his legal career at a Wall Street firm and has since worked on legal projects in more than 40 nations, including many of the countries where charity: water works.
 Now, he's helping us translate the fine print and cut through the red tape, guiding us to reach our goals more quickly, smoothly and elegantly.
 His clear and practical legal work fits right in with our approach.

 Equipped with degrees in Economics and International Relations from Wheaton College, Stacie moved to India to frame International Justice Missions' community engagement strategy.
-Now she's back in New York finding innovative ways to involve schools and faith groups in charity: water's mission.@staciezellmer
+Now she's back in New York finding innovative ways to involve faith groups in charity: water's mission.@staciezellmer

 Sarah came to charity: water after getting her bachelor's in English literature and working at a for-profit startup in Boston.
 She combines her love of language, HTML, and charity: water by dedicating herself to our email marketing strategy.
 When she's not hogging the office coffee machine, she's usually lost in a book... or somewhere in Manhattan.